axchristie/toolkit/README.md

 Getting Started with Pedagogy Toolkit Templates
 ====
-## Building Social Repositories and Extending their Applications

-##Social Knowledge Creation in the Humanities | DHSI 2015
+## Building Social Repositories and Extending their Applications  | Social Knowledge Creation in the Humanities | DHSI 2015

 Read more about the templates branch in the [Pedagogy Toolkit documentation](http://pedagogy-toolkit.org/documentation/documentation.html#teach-in-the-cloudspan-classarrowh2span).

-#Getting started with GitHub
+#Step 1: Getting started with GitHub

 Sign-up for a GitHub account at https://github.com/join .